Viken (county): Dissolution

 Viken county was widely perceived as lacking legitimacy, with an approval rating of 20% in the region, and was opposed by the former counties concerned.
 A common complaint was the inclusion of inland mountain areas like Ål and Hemsedal, which lack a cultural connection to the Oslofjord area.
 Another common complaint was the non-inclusion of Oslo although it has been the capital of Akershus since the Middle Ages and is the county that has the closest ties to Akershus.
 Most of Akershus is part of the Oslo metropolitan area.
 On 1 October 2019, the newly-elected governing majority parties in the planned county declared their intention of seeking to dissolve Viken and to re-establish the counties of Akershus, Buskerud and Østfold.
 The official governing platform of Viken county stated, "Viken is an ill-considered construction.
 The Storting has merged Akershus, Buskerud and Østfold against their will".
 It declared that the disestablishment of Viken was the main political goal of the county administration.
 For the same reason, the county council decided that it would not do anything to merge the counties in practice or establish a common county administration.
 Instead, the existing counties continued to function at their current locations in anticipation of their formal re-establishment.

-In the 2021 parliamentary election, the parties that seek to dissolve Viken won a majority, and the Centre Party made the disestablishment of Viken a condition for participating in a new government.
+In the 2021 parliamentary election, the parties that sought to dissolve Viken won a majority, and the Centre Party made the disestablishment of Viken a condition for participating in a new government.
 Immediately after the election, the county executive initiated the formal process to dissolve Viken.